Story by: Maggie Roetker on February 27, 2020

 What researchers found is that women who needed longer to fall asleep ate more food; women with insomnia ate higher quantities of food, but were lacking unsaturated or “good” fats; and women who had poor sleep quality tended to eat higher amounts of sugar.

-“We know that eating higher amounts of food, especially if it is lower quality, can lead to a range of health issues, especially obesity, which can then lead to diabetes and heart disease,” said Kris Ellen Barnsfather, M.D., OB/GYN with Norton Women’s Health.
+“We know that eating higher amounts of food, especially if it is lower quality, can lead to a range of health issues, especially obesity, which can then lead to diabetes and heart disease,” said Kris Ellen Barnsfather, M.D., OB/GYN with Norton Women’s Care.
 “Obesity also can lead to sleep apnea, which makes sleep quality even worse.
 Women in general spend so much time taking care of others that they often don’t take enough care of themselves.

 “The one thing that still needs to be determined is if the sleep issues lead to poor eating, or poor eating leads to poor sleep.
 This is an important study that shows how much we need to pay attention to lifestyle to maintain health.”

 If you are struggling with sleep, the first step is to speak to your medical provider during one of your exams.
 Women should have yearly exams with a primary care provider as well as a gynecologist and other providers.
 If you’re going through menopause, your provider can talk about lifestyle changes and even medication that can help — especially with sleep.

 Make an appointment with your medical provider or find a provider now.

 Select an appointment date and time from available spots listed below.